 You could make small alterations such as changing every day objects like trading your black stapler for a blue one or placing solid color art prints your wall.
-Take a look at this photo and see if you can spot the principles at work and take some inspiration!

 7. Lighten up

 The light in your workspace matters.
 If it’s too dark, you may experience eyestrain and headaches.
 While it may not be possible for you to change the overhead lighting in your office, especially if it’s the elementary school florescent kind, you could add a desk lamp that has a warmer color temperature.
 You could also switch out existing harsh or overly bright bulbs for softer alternatives.
-Check out this set up for a good example of strip LED lighting to create a softer overhead light.

 Now, take a deep, relaxing breath, center yourself, and go zen out your desk!